 The Current Challenges of Biometric Access Control

 Each day it seems that there are more and more innovative ways to unlock your door, car, or even your smartphone.
-Most of these breakthroughs use biometric access control such as fingerprint and iris recognition.
+Most of these breakthroughs use biometric access control such as fingerprint, iris and facial recognition.
 With great innovations, sometimes challenges can arise.
 Arun Ross, affiliate of the Center for Identification Technology Research, takes a look into the current challenges of biometric access control.
 View the video and transcript below to find out more.

 My name is Arun Ross.
 I am an associate professor at the Lane Department of Computer Science and Electrical Engineering at West Virginia University.